 About the Author

-Bart Fish is a Senior Designer at Studio Science, where he leverages his cross-discipline experience to create strategic brand-focused solutions for his clients.
+Bart Fish is a freelance designer who leverages his cross-discipline experience to create strategic brand-focused solutions for his clients.
 Taking a business-oriented and customer-centric approach to design, Bart’s passion for improving user experience and optimizing for results make him the creator everyone wants on his team.

 If you missed the first part of this two part series, check out the link below!